Pasocom Music Club: Night Flow

 The band released their second album, Night Flow on September 4, 2019.
 The album was inspired by how nighttime enhances people's feelings.
 The album peaked at 49 on the Japanese Oricon charts.
 In November 2019, they made an ending theme for Pokémon Journeys: The Series.
 On August 7, 2020, they released the EP Ambience.
 The EP was a departure from their traditional style, instead dabbling in the genre of ambient house.

 See-Voice

 On October 13, 2021, the band released their third album, See-Voice.
 The album peaked at 45 on the Oricon charts.
 On July 27, 2022, the band released the digital single "KICK&GO".
 A few days later, they played at Fuji Rock Festival 2022.
 They produced the song "PARK" for the Neibiss EP Space Cowboy.
 In November, they released the single "SIGN", featuring singer Takashi Fujii.
 The band released an EP titled Depot (vol. 1) on January 24, 2023.
 They released volume two a month later on February 27.

 Fine Line

 On May 10, 2023, the group released their fourth album Fine Line.
 The album includes the singles "Kick&Go" and "Day After Day".

+Love Flutter

+Pasocom Music Club's 5th album, Love Flutter, was released on August 7, 2024.
+The album includes features from artists including tofubeats.